hunterbridges/hunterbridges.github.com/_posts/2013-01-06-can-generation-y-quell-the-noise.md

 Right now, a crowd of twentysomethings is trying to break into the old-guard industries.
 Any young journalist would be willing to sputter some bullshit about the latest “Call Me Maybe” if the choice were between that and losing his or her job.
-In my opinion, that is a fair compromise.
+In my opinion, that is a fair creative compromise.
 We want to have taste, we want to produce something meaningful, but we have to work inside the machine.
 It feels like the machine is conspiring against us.

 <div align="center">〜</div>